Java 8 introduced new classes for date and time to resolve the long-standing issues of existing APIs:

 In this article, we will look at all Java 8 new date and time APIs in detail with examples.
 Let us start with the issues in the existing

-Calendar classes and how the newly introduced classes addressed these shortcomings.
+Calendar classes and how the newly introduced API addressed these shortcomings.

 Why Java 8 new Date & Time API?